 In Luminar, I do some dodging and burning with a few more tonal adjustments and color adjustments that you just can’t do in Lightroom.
 Luminar is kind of like Photoshop in that you have almost unlimited options with how you can adjust things because of their layering and filter system.
 It makes it really easy to polish your photos to perfection.
 It’s kind of crazy to think about how far they’ve come in such a short amount of time.

 The last thing I usually do is add sharpening and detail enhancements then top it off with some effects.

-I usually do some light Orton Effect, Soft Focus or Sunrays on my landscape photos.
-Sometimes all three effects together with a very low opacity to the layer, sometimes I just use one.
-For these photos, I was using a very light Orton Effect with the Amount slider set to about 10 for most shots with all the other settings noodled for each individual shot.
+I usually use some light Orton Effect, Soft Focus, or Sunrays on my landscape photos.
+Sometimes all three effects together with a very low opacity to the layer, I just use one.
+For these photos, I was using a very light Orton Effect with the Amount slider set to about 10 for most shots with all the other settings noodled for each shot.

 Finally, I always go back to Lightroom where I organize everything and program in all the metadata before exporting.